aghad/ZoomScheduler/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.

 **Project Description**\
 Zoom Planner holds Zoom meeting links organized and in one place.
-With online learning Zoom links are posted on Slack, iLearn, or emailed.
+With online learning Zoom meeting links are posted on Slack, iLearn, or emailed.
 This app helps alleviate the mental load of remembering where each Zoom meeting link is and when the meeting takes place.
 You can schedule your meetings and open your Zoom meeting through this app.
 Our app displays meetings in a schedule format, where you can add and edit meeting information, and open the Zoom app with your meeting URL.

 **LANGUAGES/TOOLS**\
 We will be using the programming language Swift to create a native iOS application.
 Zoom meetings will be stored offline using [Realm](https://realm.io) -local database for mobile.